Genivia/ugrep/README.md

 Searches UTF-8, UTF-16, UTF-32 input, and other file encodings, such as ISO-8859-1, EBCDIC, code pages 437, 850, 858, 1250 to 1258.

-**ugrep** options are compatible with
+**ugrep** options are compatible with the popular
-[GNU grep](https://www.gnu.org/software/grep/manual/grep.html) and BSD grep options, and can be used as a more powerful replacement of these utilities.
+[GNU grep](https://www.gnu.org/software/grep/manual/grep.html) and BSD grep utilities, and can be used as a more powerful replacement of these utilities.

 **ugrep** uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C